amethyst-php/amethyst/README.md

 ## Configs persited in the database
 [Package](https://github.com/railken/lara-ore-config)

-Sometimes you need to give the user/admin the ability to edit a bunch of configs.
-Without worrying too much
+Sometimes you need to give the user the ability to edit a bunch of configs without worrying too much.

 ## Request & Response logger
 [Package](https://github.com/railken/lara-ore-request-logger)